Access Logging Guardrails

 . - Similarly for EC2 load balancers, the bucket must have proper access granted.
 AWS provides documentation for Application Load Balancers (ALB), Network Load Balancers (NLB), and Classic Load Balancers for prerequisite steps prior to enabling Access Logging.

-- For more details refer Enabling Amazon S3 server access logging
+- For more details refer Enabling Amazon S3 server access logging.

 - Access log requests are delivered on a best-effort basis.
 AWS recommends that you use access logs to understand the nature of the requests, not as a complete accounting of all requests.
 It is good to keep this in mind when dealing with access logging in other cloud providers, too.

-Access Logging for Turbot Managed Buckets
+Access Logging for Guardrails Managed Buckets

-Turbot provides policies to allow the automatic creation of logging buckets for use in services that require them.
-Turbot logging bucket creation is managed by a stack, AWS > Turbot > Logging > Bucket
+use in services that require them.
+Guardrails logging bucket creation is managed by

 , and is targeted at AWS regions.
-For more information, refer Stacks and Configured guardrail.
+For

-The Turbot Access Logging guardrail has a number of policy sub-settings to determine the attributes of the access logging check.
-The format of these policy types is {Provider} > Turbot > Logging > Bucket > Access Logging > {Items}
+types is {Provider} > Turbot > Logging > Bucket > Access Logging > {Items}

 :